How to Remove Public Records From Your Credit Report

 If you file for bankruptcy, the amount the court found you were legally responsible to pay will be listed.
 There will also be an exempt amount.
 This is the amount the court says you are not responsible to pay.

 Lastly, there will be an asset amount for the number of personal assets the court used to make its decision.
-These will all be listed in the bankruptcy and are the kind of public records that can significantly lower your credit ratings and affect your borrowing power.
+These will all be listed in the bankruptcy and are the kind of public records that can significantly lower your credit scores and affect your borrowing power.

 What information is not part of your public record?